SaraAlert/SaraAlert/README.md

 * Place your company `.crt` file in it
 * `export CERT_PATH=/path/to/crt_from_above.crt`

-Building for staging requires the use of the `Production.Dockerfile`.
+Building for staging requires the use of the `Production.Dockerfile` and `Nginx.Dockerfile`.

 * `docker build -f Production.Dockerfile --tag sara-alert:latest --build-arg cert="$(cat $CERT_PATH)" .`
+* `docker build -f Nginx.Dockerfile --tag sara-alert-nginx:latest --build-arg sara_alert_image=sara-alert:latest .`

 ##### Deploying Staging

-Deploying a staging server is done with `docker-compose.yml`, `docker-compose.prod.yml`, and the image created in the previous section.
-Make sure the image is on the staging server or it can be pulled from a Docker registry to the staging server.
+Deploying a staging server is done with `docker-compose.yml`, `docker-compose.prod.yml`, and the two images created in the previous section.
+Make sure the images are on the staging server or they can be pulled from a Docker registry to the staging server.

 **Docker Networking**